AcaVis/AcaVis-Main/README.md

 ***

 Due to the unfinished and prototypical character no deployment to a ready-to-use package-file was made yet.
+All dependencies and libraries are managed via Maven.
+The corresponding `pom.xml` is included.
+In order to build the application all depedencies have to be grabbed and resolved by Maven first.
 To use AcaVis, the project should be imported to an IDE and started from there.
 I am using the following setup at the moment which should work fine for this case:

 - Oracle Java 7
 - Eclipse Java EE IDE for Web Developers (Luna - Version 4.4)
+- Maven 2 Eclipse (Usually included)
 - Spring IDE (Eclipse-Integration)
 - Apache Tomcat 7 Webserver